Harrisong5/Final-Project/README.md

 Beet is a forum website where users can post and comment, and join different communities to discuss topics with like-minded others.
 Posts can be combined through various feeds depending on what the user wants to see.

-The live application can be viewed here :
+The live application can be viewed here:

 https://beet-3a5123bf2df1.herokuapp.com/

+This document will give insight into the creation process.

 ## Purpose and Target Audience:

-### Problem Statement: Traditional forums offer little flexibility in what a user can view at once.
+### Problem Statement:
+Traditional forums offer little flexibility in what a user can view at once.
 Going to individual groups and finding specific threads is often at burden for the user.

+### Purpose:
-### Purpose: Beet aims to make posts easy to find and joining communities easy.
+Beet aims to make posts easy to find and joining communities easy.
 It also aims to make it easy for a user to combine their interests in a clear feed of posts that are delivered straight to them with little effort.

-### Target Audience: The primary target audience are existing users of online forums, each with their own set of interests and topics, as well as non-forum users who are currently avoidant of them because it is not presented in a clean and user-friendly way.
+### Target Audience:
+The primary target audience are existing users of online forums, each with their own set of interests and topics, as well as non-forum users who are currently avoidant of them because it is not presented in a clean and user-friendly way.

 ### Persona and User Stories:
 The test user has used forums in the past, and prefers the system of commenting, however uses them much less and especially finds the user experience on mobile devices off-putting.